Legacy System Modernization Approaches for Architects

 Key Takeaway

 Send me your current system overview.
-I'll point out exactly where your biggest risks and costs lie.
+I will show you where your biggest risks and costs are.

 5